Com-Lum/MMM-RMV/README.md

         config: {
 		apiKey: '', // see chapter below
 		stationId: '',
+		labelStation: true, // adds the departure station as header
+		labelType: true, // adds a line with the connection type (for each type)
 		labelRow: true,
 		delayLimit: 0, // all delays above this limit will be displayed in red with the delay in brackets
 		fDest: 'true', // see chapter below